SureStacks/AzureAssess/README.md

 Resolve-AzureAssessPrivilegedIdentities
 ```

-This will give you the set of CSV that can be loaded into PowerBI
+This will give you the set of CSV that can be loaded into PowerBI template [``./assets/AzureResources.pbit``](./assets/Azyreresources.pbit)

 ## Power BI Example